alexcroox/background-geolocation-log-debugger/README.md

 ## Location Privacy

-Remember, your log files might contain sensitive location information about your movements.

 This web app does not upload anything, your log file is processed locally by your browser only.

 ## Use it